Skip to Content

 |

 California considers the issue of capacity when an individual has difficulty with thought processes and/or difficulty with their ability to modulate their mood.
-California Probate Code section 811 defines thought process with regard to capacity as: severely disorganized thinking, hallucinations, delusions, uncontrollable, repetitive or instructive thoughts.
-Additionally, California Probate Code section 811 defines the ability to modulate mood with regard to capacity as: reoccurring feelings of euphoria, anger, anxiety, fear, panic, depression, hopelessness or despair which is inappropriate in degree to individuals circumstances.
+California Probate Code section 811 defines thought process with regard to capacity as: severely disorganized thinking, hallucinations, delusions, uncontrollable, repetitive, or instructive thoughts.
+Additionally, California Probate Code section 811 defines the ability to modulate mood with regard to capacity as: reoccurring feelings of euphoria, anger, anxiety, fear, panic, depression, hopelessness, or despair which is inappropriate in degree to an individual's circumstances.